chrix75/unified-log/README.md

 The current implementation only provides an in-memory unified log.

-To see usage, I invite you to read tests file.
+To see usage, I invite you to read test files.